-Lithium batteries have become popular because they can be smaller and lighter than other types of batteries while holding the same amount of energy.
+Most ebikes today are powered by lithium batteries because they can be smaller and lighter than other types of batteries while holding the same amount of energy.
 There are two types of lithium batteries:

 A lithium-ion battery is composed of a cathode, anode, separator, and electrolyte.
 It uses a liquid electrolyte solution that has a separator that keeps cathode and anode apart.
 These ingredients can be flammable in certain circumstances.
 Since there is essentially a liquid inside this presents a risk of leakage.
 This might happen where there is an extreme temperature change or when the case is damaged.
 The Department of Transportation considers lithium batteries a hazardous material during transportation.